Getting fit for less at uni

 Get enough sleep!
 I’m well aware that being at uni is the best time of your life and you don’t want to waste it sleeping.
 But for getting fit and healthy, sleep is essential.
 Getting enough quality REM sleep is critical for physical and mental function and you’ll find that a lack of sleep will result in poor workouts, poor food choices and poor grades.
 Sleep massively affects hormonal and neurotransmitter regulation which in turn affects a lot of physiological processes, including those that help to build muscle, lose fat and think clearly; so keeping these hormones and neurotransmitters in tune is very important for health.
 Consequently, on the nights you’re not out at the Student Union bar getting on the grog, make sure you’re getting to bed at a reasonable time and getting enough quality sleep to make up for the nights when you are out partying until 4am.

-As a student you can get discounts on all sorts of things, like supermarkets (you can even get 10% off at Morrisons and Co-op), chain gyms (The Gym offer a discount, ask at your local for how much you get) and supplements (get an impressive 25% off Bio Synergy with code SMS25).
+As a student you can get discounts on all sorts of things, like supermarkets (you can even get 10% off at Co-op), chain gyms (The Gym offer a discount, ask at your local for how much you get) and supplements (get an impressive 25% off Bio Synergy with code SMS25).
 You can make a good saving on most things you’ll need to keep fit and healthy at uni, so there’s no better time to start your fitness journey.